 Homelessness encompasses a range of physical living situations:

-- Unsheltered, or absolutely homeless and living on the streets or in places not intended for human habitation.
+- Unsheltered or absolutely homeless, ‘living rough’ on the streets or in places not intended for human habitation.

 - Provisionally Accommodated refers to those whose accommodation is temporary or lacks security of tenure.

-It should be noted that for many people homelessness is not a static state but rather a fluid experience, where one’s shelter circumstances and options may shift and change quite dramatically and with frequency
+It should be noted that for many people homelessness is not a static state but rather a fluid experience, where one’s shelter circumstances and options may shift and change dramatically and frequently.